Trunkt is now Etsy Wholesale.

 Ayesha and I started Trunkt many years ago with one simple mission: to help independent designers make a living from their talent.
 Over the years, we experimented with a few ways to meet that goal — trunk shows, a boutique in NYC, an e-commerce site, printed catalogs and much more.

 After Ayesha left Trunkt to pursue fantastic opportunities at Gilt Groupe and J.Crew, I built the version of Trunkt you use now - an online wholesale trade show for independent artisans.
-Over the last 2 years, Trunkt has become a dynamic community of wholesale sellers and specialty retail buyers who do a lot of business.
-Well, Chad over at Etsy noticed and acquired our little company.
+Over the last 2 years, Trunkt has become a dynamic community of wholesale sellers and boutique retail buyers who have done a whole lot of business.
+The CEO of Etsy, Chad, noticed our success and acquired our little company.

 I am excited to join the Etsy team because Etsy is where we can help the largest number of independent artisans grow their businesses in new ways.
-The combination of Etsy and Trunkt is ideal and I’m looking forward to building some very awesome stuff at Etsy.
+The combination of Etsy and Trunkt is ideal and I’m looking forward to help build Etsy Wholesale.

 Nothing is going to change on Trunkt for now.
 All members with activated wholesale websites will be able to continue with no interruption.
 I’ll give you ample notice when I make any changes to the service or when it eventually gets shut down.

 I won’t, however, be accepting any new sellers on Trunkt going forward.
 Unfortunately, sellers who have wholesale websites that are not yet activated will not be able to activate them going forward.
 I believe this is the best thing to do since all my attention will now be on my Etsy work.